CiscoDevNet/coding-skills-sample-code/contributing.md

 For private Learning Labs, use the common Issue tracker in the [CiscoDevNet/learning-labs-issues](https://github.com/CiscoDevNet/learning-labs-issues) repo.

-For DevNet Express events, use these three Issue tracker repos based on the content track:
+For DevNet Express events, use these Issue tracker repos based on the content track:
 * https://github.com/CiscoDevNet/devnet-express-dna-issues
 * https://github.com/CiscoDevNet/devnet-express-cc-issues
 * https://github.com/CiscoDevNet/devnet-express-dci-issues